 It’s crazy, right?
-How is it possible that I got thousands of dollars in credit without anyone sitting me down to say, hey this is how this whole system works.
-No one told me what a late payment would mean, or more accurately what lots of late payments would mean.
-If I’m honest with myself, if someone said “Hey Clif, you know you are not going to be able to get a car loan when you are done school, because you are paying your credit card bills late” I would have said, “I’ll walk”.
+How is it possible that I got thousands of dollars in credit without anyone sitting me down to say, hey, this is how this whole system works?
+No one told me what a late payment would mean or, more accurately, what lots of late payments would mean.
+If I’m honest with myself, if my parents were to have talked to me about credit card debt with a “Hey Clif, you know you are not going to be able to get a car loan when you are done school because you are paying your credit card bills late” I would have said, “I’ll walk.”
 But the fact remains, I was given a credit card without anyone telling me:

 - A $2 pack of gum bought with a credit card will cost you $50 when you only pay the minimums,

 - Paying on time is just as important as paying your bills at all, or